The Solo Traveler's Guide to Exploring Rome

 Where to Stay in Rome

 Rome offers a variety of options.
-You can choose a stylish home in AirBnb or a nice Boutique Hotel.
+You can choose a stylish Airbnb or a nice Boutique Hotel.

-If looking for a Hostel I can recommend the Generator Hostel Rome, just 5 minutes from the subway.
+If looking for a hostel I recommend the RomeHello Hostel, just 5 minutes from the subway stop Repubblica, with many bus stops nearby to move around.
 Rooms are nice and spacious for a very good price!

-If you are looking for a Hotel I can recommend Abitart Hotel, in the typical area of Testaccio where you can admire stunning street art and just 5 minutes walking from the subway.
+If you are looking for a Hotel I can recommend Abitart Hotel, in the typical area of Testaccio where you can admire stunning street art and is located just a 5 minute walk from the subway Piramide.

 I am very proud to say that Italy has one of the greatest high speed train connections in Europe AND it offers great deals.
 So why not take advantage of that?